Systematic non-thermal velocity increase preceding soft X-ray flare onset: A large-scale Hinode/EIS study: Results

-To test the second interpretation, we separated our M-class flares further into subsets of CME flares, and no CME flares, using the automated CME-flare association catalog from \citet{HernandezCamero2025ApJ...979...63H}.
-This catalog covers observations from 2010 May 1 to 2018 December 31 with a recall rate of $\sim$57\% of all frontside CMEs.
-While this recall rate reflects the challenge of detecting all CME-flare associations, the catalog shows significantly higher success rates for M-class flares, with CME association rates increasing systematically with flare magnitude, enabling us to separate our M-class sample into CME-productive and no-CME events.
-Using this, we compiled two distinct M-class flare sub-samples based on EIS observations within the 5,000 s window preceding the SXR peak: (i) 17 flares associated with CMEs (1,730 EIS timesteps), and (ii) 46 flares that did not have an associated CME in the catalog (5,127 EIS timesteps).
-The recall rate indicates that there could be some false negatives within the `no-CME' flares that are actually associated with a CME, meaning any differences we find between CME and no-CME flares likely represent a conservative estimate of the true differences between eruptive and confined events.
+To test the second interpretation, we further divided our M-class flares into CME-productive and non-CME subsets using the automated CME–flare association catalog from \citet{HernandezCamero2025ApJ...979...63H}, which covers 2010 May 1 to 2018 December 31 and has a recall rate of $\sim$57\% for all frontside CMEs. \review{From this catalog, we identified 73 M-class flares and initially classified them as CME-productive or non-CME events.
+To improve the recall rate within this subsample, we visually inspected each event using SOHO/LASCO (Solar and Heliospheric Observatory satellite/Large Angle and Spectrometric Coronagraph Experiment; \citealt{Brueckner1995SoPh..162..357B}) and STEREO/SECCHI coronagraph data~\citep[Sun–Earth Connection Coronal and Heliospheric Investigation;][]{Howard2008SSRv..136...67H}.
+This verification yielded two distinct M-class flare subsets, based on EIS observations within the 5,000 s window preceding the SXR peak: (i) 31 flares associated with CMEs (2,684 EIS timesteps) and (ii) 42 flares with no CME detected (3,741 EIS timesteps).}